Assistant Director / Clinical Director

 Melissa LaManna, M.S.

-the University of North Florida and her Masters of Science in Mental Health
+the University of North Florida and her Master of Science in Mental Health

 Counseling from Nova Southeastern University.
 Melissa has prior experience in